 Since the pandemic has hit, people have suffered financially.
 A watershed event in most people’s lives, the pandemic made people think about their life differently, including their workplaces.
 Additionally, the hybrid world of work offered opportunities and room to take up an additional source of income.
 Some people work extra to earn extra whereas some work to enhance their skills, fulfill their passion and utilise their skills in different ways.

-1. Blue Moonlighting – Here the employees get certain benefits which may not be completely satisfying, and the workers opt for a second source of income to fulfil their needs.
+1. Blue Moonlighting – Here the employees get certain benefits that may not be completely satisfying, and the workers opt for a second source of income to fulfill their needs.

-3. Half Moonlighting – Employees who want a luxurious lifestyle and save a satisfactory amount for the future, they start investing time in a secondary source of income.
-This is termed as half moonlighting.
+3. Half Moonlighting – Employees who want a luxurious lifestyle and save a satisfactory amount for the future, start investing time in a secondary source of income.
+This is termed half moonlighting.

 4. Full Moonlighting – This is when an employee’s salary does not meet their expectations or those whose friends are earning more and enjoying their status, such employees build their own business along with their regular jobs.

 The Indian IT companies stand divided when it comes to moonlighting.
 While some consider it ethical, others oppose it.
-There are companies who are totally against it and if found guilty, fire or penalise employees.
+There are companies who are totally against it and if found guilty, fire or penalize employees.
 Others have accepted moonlighting at a policy level.
-Some of the common concerns around moonlighting are that it can impact employee productivity, could lead to compromise of company culture and in the worst scenario compromise data and security of an organisation and its employees.
+Some of the common concerns around moonlighting are that it can impact employee productivity, could lead to compromise of company culture, and in the worst scenario compromise data and security of an organization and its employees.
 Moonlighting can also create a culture of distrust.
-Whether moonlighting is ethical or not a subject of great debate, but almost all organisations recommend transparency and honesty where moonlighting is concerned.
+Whether moonlighting is ethical or not is a subject of great debate, but almost all organizations recommend transparency and honesty where moonlighting is concerned.

 Infosys warns employees on moonlighting, says could lead to termination